suurimonster/ML_SPM_tutorial/README.md

 # ML_SPM_tutorial
 This is material for a 1-day tutorial introducing some basic ideas in handling scientific data and applying machine learning methods to microscopy data.
-The idea is to work through the following files:
+The idea is to work through the following files (available as Jupyter notebooks and html):

 * coding.ipynb - brief introduction to Python approaches to data and image handling
 * ml.ipynb - brief introduction to machine learning in the context of Scanning Probe Microscopy, with main emphasis on Neural Networks